neoscalc/ThorPT/README.md

 - Datafiles directory with
     - initial file
     - examples to model

+Before starting open the "_init_.txt" file in the working directory and in the first line behind "Theriak:" write the path of the directory of the working "theriak" version.
+(It is the path to the folder where the theriak executable of theriak-domino is located.
+In the version from 06.06.2023 this is usually the "programs" folder from the software.)

 # 1.2.1 Install the package
 ThorPT is public on the test PyPi servers and will be published on the offical servers soon.
 You can get the package by using the following command to import it to your python environment.